 We received an abundance of amazing entries from across the globe, validating the importance of projects to stimulate internal dialogue around climate issues, specifying with timber and tropical hardwood species more notably and presenting a cohort of incredible ideas and designs.

 Unfortunately we do not have the opportunity to exhibit more of these incredible designs at the Building Centre.
 However, all designs will be available via an online portal and presented electronically at the exhibition.

 Our five judges: Adam Brinkworth, Yinka Ilori, Julia Barfield, Andrew Waugh, and Leah Riley Brown, joined David Hopkins and Vanessa Norwood.
 The panel deliberated to select designs which they felt would most strongly stimulate conversation around climate change, present the aesthetic beauty of selected tropical hardwood species, and convey the success of the FLEGT Action Plan.

 The entries were anonymised and chosen based on their response to the brief (a climate change conversation piece celebrating the properties of tropical wood), the quality of their design, and their collective impact as an exhibition.
-Only six were selected to be developed and exhibited in the Conversations About Climate Change exhibition on 5 November.
+Only six were selected to be developed and exhibited in the Conversations About Climate Change exhibition.

 THE SIX WINNERS

 Tom Wilson’s Forest Dwellers are inspired to draw parallels between forest clearing, habitats, and trade.
 He has selected to portray gorillas, chimpanzees, orangutans and gibbons, all recorded on the IUCN Red List as endangered or critically endangered, with habitat loss being their greatest single threat.

 Questioning how the use of tropical timber can be anything but contributory to the clearing of the world’s forests, currently at a rate of 10x faster than the most optimistic regrowth could allow (WWF).